conan-io/docs/knowledge/cheatsheet.rst

 .. tip::

-  There is a `blog post <https://blog.conan.io/2023/06/07/New-Cheat-Sheet-For-Conan-2.html>`_ which goes of changes from Conan 1.x and 2.0 as well.
+  There is a `blog post <https://blog.conan.io/2023/06/07/New-Cheat-Sheet-For-Conan-2.html>`_ which goes over the changes from Conan 1.x and 2.0 as well.

 :download:`PDF Format <../images/cheatsheet/conan2-cheatsheet-v5.pdf>`